FrankYanhanSun/frankyanhansun.github.io/index.md

 # About Me

-Hi！Here is **Yanhan Sun (Frank, 孙彦涵)**, a sophomore from Sino-European School of Technology of Shanghai, Shanghai University.
-I now major in mechanical engineering but I am interested in almost every subject in engineering (like EE, CS and so on).
-My specific research interests are mentioned below. <br>
+Hi！Here is **Yanhan Sun (Frank, 孙彦涵)**, a junior student from Sino-European School of Technology of Shanghai, Shanghai University.
+I now major in mechanical engineering but I am interested in almost every subject in engineering (like EE, CS and so on). <br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to contact me on my email listed on the left.<br>